Durango Bill’s

 Evaluate/Calculate the Optimal Strategy for Video Poker Hands

-for optimal strategy.
-Optimal strategy can only be calculated by a
+rules for optimal strategy.
+Optimal strategy can only be

 1) Let your online Video Poker game deal a poker hand.